AliD47/Performance-Evaluation-of-Deep-Learning-Models-for-NIRS-Data/README.md

 # Thesis : Evaluation of deep learning model performance to predict the chemical composition of forage from near-infrared spectroscopy data.

-This repository contains the code, report, and results for the final year engineering thesis titled:
+This repository contains the code, report, and results for the Final Year Project, in order to obtain my state Agricultural Engineering degree with a specialization in Data Science in Agriculture at the [Hassan II Agronomic and Veterinary Institute](https://iav.ac.ma/), titled:
 "Évaluation des performances de modèles d'apprentissage profond pour prédire la composition chimique de fourrage à partir de données de spectroscopie en proche infrarouge"

-The project evaluates and compares the performance of several deep learning architectures against advanced chemometric methods for predicting six key chemical components in forage samples using a private dataset from CIRAD-Selmet.
+The project evaluates and compares the performance of several deep learning architectures against advanced chemometric methods for predicting six key chemical components in forage samples using a private dataset from [CIRAD-Selmet](https://umr-selmet.cirad.fr/).

 ## Repository Structure